ansys/pymechanical/doc/source/user_guide/index.rst

 ==========
 User guide
 ==========
-This guide provides a general overview of how you use PyMechanical library.
+This section  provides an overview of how you use PyMechanical.

 ..